The District Council of Cleve's Elected Members

 Role of Elected Members

-As an Elected Member you are required to present the views of the residents to your Council and in turn explain Council Policy and decisions to them.
-They are thus a bridge between electors and Council residents - a bridge, which carries 2 way traffic!
+As an Elected Member you are required to present the views of the residents to your Council and in turn explain Council Policy and decisions to residents.
+They are thus a bridge between electors and Council residents.

 Committees of Council include Internal, Subsidiary and External Committees/Boards/Associations, and are formed to streamline Council business and make recommendations to Council.
 The public are welcome to attend to observe these meetings.